mltheuser/3Dcrafter/README.md

 # 3Dcrafter

-You load in some 3D model and it will try to model it as close as possible using only minecraft blocks.
+You load in some 3D model and the program will try to recreate it as faithful as possible using only minecraft blocks.
 Then you export to a schema file so you can rebuild it in the actual game.

 ![block-palette](https://github.com/mltheuser/3Dcrafter/assets/25958978/8cb8ef41-d141-4b84-ba10-de71514d679d)